payton-ggg/words-analyctics/README.md

-Here's a sample README file for your words analytics website, with some fun smileys added!

----

 # 📊 Words Analytics Website

 Welcome to the **Words Analytics** website! 🚀 This project is built with **React** ⚛️ to help users analyze text and get valuable insights on word usage, frequency, and more! 🔍